Feel better. Love better. Live better.

 What’s so great about Cognitive Behavioral Therapy?

-It promotes results that can be measured against specific goals (like increasing feelings of self-esteem or raising confidence in setting relationship boundaries, for example).
+It promotes results that can be measured against specific treatment goals.

 It can be used successfully with individuals, couples, families and groups.

-And the best part…you can learn to apply concepts of Cognitive Behavioral Therapy in order to examine some issues on your own.
-Counseling may continue for as long as it is helpful and beneficial, though I do support clients in developing tools they can apply independently as well.
+And the best part…you can learn to apply concepts of Cognitive Behavioral Therapy to examine some issues on your own.
+Counseling may continue for as long as it is helpful and beneficial, though I support clients developing tools to help themselves, too.

 And finally, Cognitive Behavioral Therapy has helped me, and I have seen it work for others, too.